mgaliar/minimega/src/experiments.md

 The experiment must be stopped; click on the experiment name to enter the Stopped Experiment component.
-Click on the hamburger menu to the right of the filter field and start button to select a desire schedule.
+Click on the hamburger menu to the right of the filter field and start button to select a desired schedule.

 ![screenshot](images/schedule.png){: width=400 .center}

 ### From the Command Line Binary

-The list of available scehedules can be found by running the folowing command.
+The list of available schedules can be found by running the folowing command.

 ```
 $> phenix exp schedulers